chiloanerk/socialSite/README.md

-# My PHP CRUD App

-This is a PHP CRUD (Create, Read, Update, Delete) application that serves as a base for building my future projects.
-It provides a framework for managing data through a web interface.
+# Social Media Site

+Since Twitter is acting up, this is my time to shine!

 ## Usage

-To use the CRUD app, follow these steps:
+To use the app, follow these steps:

 1. Clone the repository to your local machine: